Protests rage in Egypt's Port Said for fourth day

-PORT SAID/CAIRO, Egypt Egyptian protesters demanding the release of prisoners battled police in Port Said for a fourth day on Wednesday, challenging state authority in the turbulent city at the northern end of the Suez Canal.
+PORT SAID, Egypt, March 6 Egyptian protesters demanding the release of prisoners battled police in Port Said for a fourth day on Wednesday, challenging state authority in the turbulent city at the northern end of the Suez Canal.

-Violent demonstrations also broke out in Cairo, where protesters threw petrol bombs at police and football fans set fire to a security car, in another a sign of the insecurity that has plagued Egypt since Hosni Mubarak's overthrow two years ago.

 Hundreds gathered again on Wednesday, throwing rocks at police, who fired teargas to drive them back from a local government building, a Reuters witness said.